BUSRACERCER/Spring-Mvc-Note-App/README.md

 <p>
 After a consumer or a regular user saves the admin control user input, it provides a dynamic service such as adding user and notes, deleting and updating their notes, and provides a dynamic service.

-JAVA, SPRING BOOT, THYMELEAF,HTML 5,CSS,MYSQL technologies are used in the application.
+JAVA, SPRING BOOT, MYSQL,  THYMELEAF,HTML 5,CSS, BOOTSTRAP technologies are used in the application.
 </p>

 # Software Versions: